Dwelling stock: documentation of statistics

 - unknown.

-In a water central heating system, the building is heated with circulating water, and in an air central heating system with circulating air.
-In direct electric heating the building is heated with the aid of a fixed radiator, etc. connected directly to the electricity network.
+In a water central heating system, the building is heated with circulating water, and in an air central heating system, with circulating air.
+In direct electric heating, the building is heated with the aid of a fixed radiator, etc. connected directly to the electricity network.

 The classification is as follows:

-- central heating, water
+- central water heating

-- central heating, air
+- central air heating

-- direct electric heating
+- electric heating

-- stove heating
+- oven-fireplace-stove heating

 - no fixed heating installation